peow2373/The-Eye-of-the-Beholder/Process/README.md

 - For Hunter next week: Make Barkeeper dialogue, make Jester dialogue, starting to work on game sound
 - For Perry next week: Health bar + damage system (Make combat winnable), make Brute sprite

+- Look into "Darkest Dungeon" as a good example of what the Combat Scene will end up looking like
+- Change dialogue scene text so it is more legible

 # 2/16/2021 Update